 Any action or inaction which violates the provisions of this Division or the requirements of an approved stormwater management plan or permit may be subject to the enforcement actions outlined in this section.
 Any such action or inaction that is continuous with respect to time is deemed to be a public nuisance and may be abated by injunctive or other equitable relief.
 The imposition of any of the penalties described in Sec.
-9.6.2.B shallmust not prevent such equitable relief.
+9.6.2.B https://doi.org/10.2016/j.nlm.nih.gov/ and proved such approved such approved such approved such as a public nuisance and may be abated by injunctive or other equitable relief.